THOLUCHURIHEMANTHNAGESWARARAO/VH136--Vehicle-Detection-by-Sound/README.md

 ## What Next?

-This project is helpful to detect the horn sounds.
-In future many more vehicles will be drived on the road so the traffic will be happen so every rider starts thier horns, In this case we will detect the vehicle easily by horn detection.
+This project is helpful to detect the vehicle sounds.
+In future many more vehicles will be drived on the road so the traffic will be happen so every rider starts thier horn, In this case we will detect the vehicle easily by horn detection.

 ## Declaration: